drmonkeysee/ecs-scheduler/README.md

 }
 ```

-At this point if you were to fire up the scheduld daemon it would read the jobs store and begin running `test-task` every 5 minutes and `long-sleep-test` every 7 minutes.
+At this point if we were to fire up the scheduld daemon it would read the jobs store and begin running `test-task` every 5 minutes and `long-sleep-test` every 7 minutes.

 ### Triggers

-There is one final feature of scheduled jobs we should go into detail on.
+There is one final feature of scheduled jobs that merits an example.
 Often times an ephemeral docker container may not be performing work in isolation of other systems; perhaps a container needs to update several document records or transform and insert data events into a shared log.
 It may not be all that useful to execute the container on a fixed schedule but instead in response to a signal from another system.
 ECS Scheduler can handle jobs like this via triggers.

 A trigger is an environmental check of some sort that the scheduld daemon can perform on behalf of the task and it will only launch the task if the check passes (i.e. if the trigger fires).
 The schedule, in the case of a triggered job, is the frequency with which the trigger is checked instead of how often the task itself is executed.
-Triggers can theoretically be anything that can be checked by a program though ECS Scheduler currently only comes with one built-in trigger: the SQS trigger.
-Custom triggers can be added fairly easily.
+Triggers can theoretically be anything though ECS Scheduler currently comes with one built-in trigger: the [SQS](http://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/Welcome.html) trigger.
+See **execution.py** for how triggers are defined.

 Take our test task again.
 Normally it starts, sleeps, then exits.
 But let's say it can also run in a mode where it processes SQS messages (in our simple case if the env var `INPUT_QUEUE` is defined it will pull the message from the queue named by that var, print its contents, then remove it from the queue).
 Running the task every 5 minutes or every 20 minutes or once a day isn't very useful.
 There would be many times when our task would launch only to be faced with an empty queue.
 At other times the queue might be very active but the task isn't scheduled to start for another 6 hours, delaying our processing time.
 To avoid these issues we'll use an SQS trigger in the scheduled job.